Cylinder Testing & Inspection

 Diving Cylinder Inspection and Testing

-Please note that all VIP labels previously issued by CFT up to June 30th, 2006 will remain valid until their expiry date i.e. a VIP label issued on June 30th, 2006 will remain valid until December 2008.
-Only accredited test houses can inspect test and issue cylinder inspection labels.
-If a diving cylinder does not bear an IDEST inspection cylinder then it has not been tested according to legislation and will not be filled by a compressed air station.
+Only accredited test houses can inspect, test and issue cylinder inspection labels.
+If a diving cylinder does not bear an IDEST inspection stamp and label it has not been tested according to legislation and will in all likelihood not be filled by a compressed air station.

 Industrial Pressure Testing Limited has been an IDEST test house since 1997 and has a registered test house mark for diving cylinders of 3R which is stamped on all diving cylinders after inspection and/or retest.

-A diving cylinder must be inspected must be visually inspected every two and a half years and be retested every five years from its date of manufacture.
+A diving cylinder must be inspected visually every two and half years and undergo a retest every 5 years from its date of manufacture.

-Fully wrapped carbon composite cylinders are among the lightest gas cylinders available for general high pressure applications and are now in use world wide.
-These types of cylinders meet the needs of many end users in breathing apparatus, escape sets , medical support and anywhere portability is important.
+Fully wrapped carbon composite cylinders are among the lightest gas cylinders available for general high-pressure applications and are now in use worldwide.
+These types of cylinders meet the needs of many end users in breathing apparatus, escape sets, medical support gases (see Notified Body Testing section) and anywhere portability is important.

-- All cylinders manufactured to HSE-AL-FW2 and EN 12245 (CE marked) require testing every 5 years from the date of manufacture.
+- All cylinders manufactured to EN 12245 (CE marked) require testing every 5 years from the date of manufacture printed on the information label.

-- Cylinder life spans remain at 15 years and CANNOT under any circumstances be extended.
+- Cylinder life spans can vary e.g. 15 years or 20 years and CANNOT under any circumstances be extended.

-- At IPT Ltd, we operate a policy of placing a sticker on the neck of each cylinder containing the retest date.
-The orange “FINAL” sticker on the cylinder neck will contain the withdrawal date of the cylinder.
+- At IPT Limited we operate a policy of placing a sticker on the cylinder neck of each cylinder containing the retest date.
+The orange FINAL sticker on the cylinder neck will contain the withdrawal date of the cylinder.
 This enables the BA officer to easily identify cylinders.
-This information will also be found on the cylinder body.
+This information is also placed on the cylinder body.

-- Some cylinders will not be tested to a 5-year cycle, as the 15-year life span will take precedence.
+- Some cylinders will not be tested to a 5-year cycle as the life span of the cylinder (15 or 20) will take precedence.

-- Cylinders that have reached their 15-year life span must be removed from service.
-A destruction certificate may be issued if requested by the customer.
+Cylinders that have reached their end of lifespan must be removed from service.
+A certificate of Rendering Unserviceable may be issued by the Client if requested.

-- All Sabre and Dräger B.A. cylinder valves must be serviced at the time of cylinder test.
+- All SCOTT, DRAGER and INTERSPIRO BA cylinder valves must be serviced at the time of cylinder test.

-Accredited Test Certificates or Certificates of Destruction are issued for each cylinder.
-IPT Ltd is the only current Nationally Accredited test station operating all aspects of the relevant standard.
+Test Certificates or Certificates of Destruction are issued for each cylinder.
+Click the below image to download the PDF file

 For further general information on composite cylinders and technical bulletins click here at www.luxfercylinders.com